CLAP-Framework/clap/src/tools/tensorrt_cpp/README.md

  * @description: get output data to the host memory from device memory.
  */
 virtual void GetOutputTensor(const int &bindIndex, std::vector<float> &shapes) = 0;

+/**
+ * @description: get output data to the host memory from device memory.
+ *    You should alloc in the host memory by dataSize.
+ *  @outputData the pointer to host memory.
+ *  @dataSize the counts of the output data.
+ */
+virtual void GetOutputTensor(const int &bindIndex, float *outputData, int dataSize) = 0;

+/**
+ * @description: get binding data pointer in device. for example if you want to do some post processing
+ *               on inference output but want to process them in gpu directly for efficiency, you can
+ *               use this function to avoid extra data io
+ * @return: pointer point to device memory.
+ */
+virtual void* GetBindingPtr(int bindIndex) const = 0;
 ```

 **工程编译流程：**